 Sudden and brief loss of muscle tone, often triggered by strong emotions or certain situations.
 Narcolepsy with cataplexy is known as narcolepsy type 1.

 Complete collapse to the ground; all skeletal muscles are involved.

 Biological clock mechanism that regulates the 24-hour cycle in the physiological processes of living beings.
 It is controlled in part by the SCN in the hypothalamus and is affected by the daily light-dark cycle.

-Frequent inappropriate transitions between states of sleep and wakefulness.
+Frequent awakenings and inappropriate transitions between states of sleep and wakefulness during nighttime sleep.

 The inability to stay awake and alert during the day.

 A neurotransmitter in the brain that supports wakefulness.